 This policy provides the guidelines for this exchange of information, as well as the procedure to follow in the event that a Mother Tongues staff member is unsure whether such data can be disclosed.

 In general terms, the staff member should consult with the Data Protection Officer to seek clarification.
+Our Data Protection Officer is the Operations Manager.

 Processing in line with the data subject’s rights